nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

 i) Linking your CareLink account as a data source is **not functional anymore with Heroku**.
 Do not use the plugin below.
-There are alternative solutions with an Android phone and a private xDrip+ version or a bridge running on a computer or a Raspberry Pi.
+There are alternative solutions with an Android phone with a [private version of xDrip+](https://github.com/benceszasz/xDripCareLinkFollower), a [computer](https://github.com/FredMK/minimed-connect-to-nightscout-wrapper) or a [Raspberry Pi](https://github.com/psonnera/minimed-connect-to-nightscout-wrapper/wiki) to bridge CareLink to Nightscout.

 <img src="..\img\NewNS36.png" style="zoom:60%;" />